zambonee/aair-exercise/README.md

 - `npm run dev` - Runs both the client and the server at the same time (might take a minute to run, client should open in a browser automatically)
 - `npm run client` - Runs the client
 - `npm run server` - Runs the server
 ### Testing the app
-- `npm run test`- Runs all the tests
+- `npm run test`- Runs all unit tests
 - `npm run test-client` - Runs all client tests
 - `npm run test-server` - Runs all server tests

-Feel free to change the folder structure any way you deem necessary.
+Feel free to change the folder structure any way you deem necessary, but be aware it might break the commands described above.